 As the primary source of financial support, you have a strong influence on your child’s college decision and thus are heavily involved in the decision-making process.
 However, remember that the decision is ultimately up to your child.
 Understanding that college is a significant determiner in your child’s life is also important.

-Here are some good ways to assist you in navigating through this journey:
+Here are some good ways to assist your child choose a college.

 Before they even begin the application process, ensure to have a conversation with them about the reality of your family’s financial situation.
 Ensure to clearly state what you can afford in terms of tuition fees, accommodation and any other related college fees like when they need to buy a research paper.